 f.
-Asset Management - Bonds/Loans (AMPSS Scope of Work) (Equivalency or Non-Equivalency)
+Asset Management (Preparation of Asset Management tools) - Bonds/Loans (Equivalency or Non-Equivalency)

-Any eligible entity, not just small systems, may be eligible for up to \$75,000 with an interest rate of zero percent to prepare all of the Asset Management / Financial Planning tools required in the current AMPSS program's Scope of Work and deliverables as described in Section XIII.
-The entity's asset management plan may include enhancements or tools that extend beyond the minimum requirements of the AMPSS initiative's Scope of Work.
+An eligible entity, not just small system, may be eligible for up to \$75,000 with an interest rate of zero percent to prepare all of the Asset Management / Financial Planning tools required in the current Asset Management Program for Small Systems (AMPSS) initiative's Scope of Work and deliverables as described in Section XII.
+The entity's asset management program may include enhancements or tools that extend beyond the minimum requirements of the AMPSS program's Scope of Work.
 Any zero percent funding would be blended with any other repayable SRF financial assistance to create one interest rate on the bond or loan.
-The maximum amount available for this option in SFY 2020 is \$2,025,000 (excluding the additional funds for the rounded bond increment and associated fee that may also be financed at zero percent).
+The maximum amount available for this option and the zero percent funds for implementing AMPSS-like tools in SFY 2021 is \$2,000,000 (excluding the additional funds for the rounded bond increment and associated fee that may also be financed at zero percent).
 Allocation of any available funding at an interest rate of zero percent for this option would occur concurrently with the allocation of any other funding for the project.
+Any unallocated zero interest rate funding may be allocated to another funding option offering zero percent funding.